ECON 7032 - Public Economics PG

 General Course Information

-Students are expected to be familiar with one variable calculus and optimization techniques at the level of Intermediate Microeconomics IID
+Students are expected to be familiar with one variable calculus and optimization techniques at the level of Managerial Economics IID or equivalent.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: